Harsh45g/xnl-21bce2754-sde-02/README.md

-# Real-Time Financial Market Data Processing and Prediction
+# Live Financial Data Pipeline with AI

 <i>“Without big data, you are blind and deaf and in the middle of a freeway.”</i> – Geoffrey Moore